Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Handoff.md

 ## Latest validation and its limits

 Both default .NET 8 and opt-in .NET 10 builds passed.
-The latest external checker recorded 1,249 assertions across eight runs: .NET 10 ordinary default/dark/light override (150/152/150), .NET 8 dark bypass (147), and light/dark high contrast on both runtimes (164/161 in each palette).
-Primary and checkbox-column replays cover mouse/Space checking, palette recovery and restoration of Windows appearance.
+The latest external checker recorded 1,313 assertions across eight runs: .NET 10 ordinary default/dark/light override (158/160/158), .NET 8 dark bypass (155), and light/dark high contrast on both runtimes (172/169 in each palette).
+Button and checkbox replays cover mouse/Space checking, palette recovery and restoration of Windows appearance.
 These are local observations, not CI results.